-MSF opened a hepatitis C program in Mykolaiv region, providing treatment with two effective direct-acting antivirals–daclatasvir and sofosbuvir–as well as diagnostic tests, patient support, education, and counseling services.
-Some patients are co-infected with HIV or on opioid substitution therapy; others are health care workers infected with the virus.
+We continued to run our hepatitis C project in Mykolaiv region, providing treatment with two direct-acting antivirals–daclatasvir and sofosbuvir–as well as free diagnostic tests, patient support, education, and counseling services.